Why Baytex Energy Corp. (BTE) Is An Unattractive Stock Today

-Looking at the current readings for Baytex Energy Corp., the two-week RSI stands at 35.7.
+Looking at the current readings for Baytex Energy Corp., the two-week RSI stands at 34.61.
 This figure suggests that BTE stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current BTE readings is similarly very revealing as it has a stochastic reading of 56.25% at this stage.
-This figure means that BTE share price today is being neutral.
+The stochastic readings, on the other hand, based on the current BTE readings is similarly very revealing as it has a stochastic reading of 27.1% at this stage.
+This figure means that BTE share price today is being overbought.

 Technical chart claims that Baytex Energy Corp.
-(BTE) would settle between $1.14/share to $1.17/share level.
-However, if the stock price goes below the $1.09 mark, then the market for Baytex Energy Corp. becomes much weaker.
-If that happens, the stock price might even plunge as low as $1.07 for its downside target.
-The stock is currently in the green zone of MACD, with the indicator reading 0.01.
+(BTE) would settle between $1.06/share to $1.12/share level.
+However, if the stock price goes below the $0.88 mark, then the market for Baytex Energy Corp. becomes much weaker.
+If that happens, the stock price might even plunge as low as $0.76 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -0.09.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Raymond James lowered their recommendation on shares of BTE from Outperform to Mkt Perform in their opinion released on October 25.
 Credit Suisse, analysts launched coverage of Baytex Energy Corp.
 (NYSE:BTE) stock with a Outperform recommendation, according to their flash note issued to investors on July 16.
 Analysts at Macquarie released an upgrade from Neutral to Outperform for the stock, in a research note that dated back to March 07.